Jhut89/Mailchimp-API-3.0-PHP/README.md

 require "vendor/autoload.php";
 ```

-###Manual

-You can clone this repository and use it with:
+To manually include this library you can clone this repository and use it with:

 ```php
 require '/path/to/mailchimpRoot.php';